Skip to main content

 • Do not provide patient care at any time.

-A relationship between a high school or post-secondary student, or adult with a bona fide educational interest and an Authority healthcare professional who guides the individual for a period greater than three months and up to a year (eg. academic semester, academic year, or calendar year).
+A relationship between a high school or post-secondary student, or adult with a bona fide educational interest and a healthcare professional who guides the individual for a period greater than three months and up to a year (eg. academic semester, academic year, or calendar year).
 Human Resources may coordinate such programs in collaboration with the individual directly or through their school.
 Students are matched with an employee.
 Student/employee relationship is fostered through a variety of mechanisms such as one-on-one interaction, on-line communication and on-site facility tours.
 The individual may observe and ask questions but will not perform patient care duties.
 Students must be at least 14 years old (16 years old in Operating Room Areas).

 To participate in the Mentoring program, the following requirements must be met: